 We are up north, but apparently we’re also down east.
-The coast of Maine is called “down east” because ships back in the day sailing from Boston to ports in Maine—which are actually to the east of Boston–generally found prevailing winds at their backs.
+The coast of Maine is called “down east” because ships back in the day sailing from Boston to ports in Maine—which are actually to the east of Boston–generally found prevailing winds.
 We drove up here for vacation a few days ago, so we didn’t really notice the wind.

 Souzz has spent a lot of time down east.
-Me, not so much, so I’m learning as I go– including the local lingo.
+Me, not so much, so I’m learning as I go– including how to talk like a local.
 For starters, lobsters are often called “bugs,” and awesome things are almost always called “wicked.”
-In Portland, Souzz’s friend Kim showed us around as only a local can do, with stops at Eve’s at the Garden and Liquid Riot Bottling Company followed by dinner at Street and Company and dessert at Grace, an old church converted to a restaurant/bar.
+In Portland, Souzz’s friend Kim showed us around as only a local can, with stops at Eve’s at the Garden and Liquid Riot Bottling Company followed by dinner at Street and Company and dessert at Grace, an old church converted to a restaurant/bar.
 Portland is the liveliest city of 66,000 I’ve ever visited, that’s for sure.

 Only two days into our trip, we’ve had the good fortune of great friends, great food, and great adventure.
 As the sign says, Maine is the way life should be.
-And yes, the bugs are wicked up here.
+And yes, the bugs are wicked down east.